6 Reasons You're Dreaming Your Partner Is Cheating On You, According To A Dream Analyst

 3. There's A "Third Wheel" In The Relationship

-Even if your partner doesn't have another sexual partner or romantic interest, you may feel that someone or something is getting between you.
+Even if your partner doesn't have another partner or romantic interest, you may feel that someone or something is getting between you.
 This could be a friend of theirs, their job, a baby, or anything that makes you feel "cheated" out of the time you feel they owe you, says Loewenberg.

 4. You Feel Betrayed

 You might've recently had a fight with your partner that made you feel betrayed, if not in the typical sense, says Loewenberg.
 You may feel, for example, that you didn't see eye to eye or that they weren't prioritizing you.

 5. You Actually Suspect They're Cheating

 OK, so now for the bad part: Sometimes, cheating dreams indicate a subconscious belief that your partner really could be cheating, says Loewenberg.
 Maybe you've ignored the signals because you don't want to face them in your waking life, but it's harder to suppress your feelings when you're sleeping.